-Polycystic Ovarian Syndrome (PCOS) is a condition of hormonal imbalance in which a woman’s ovaries grow small noncancerous fluid filled cysts.
+Polycystic Ovarian Syndrome (PCOS) is a condition in which a woman’s ovaries grow small noncancerous fluid filled cysts.

 This condition causes increased production of male sex hormones-androgens, which might cause menstrual cycle irregularity and insulin resistance.
 This condition is often accompanied by Insulin resistance and excess insulin production.

 Insulin is a hormone synthesized by the pancreas that helps to transport glucose into the cells and converts it to energy.
 Excess insulin might also be the cause of high androgen levels in the body.